rustprooflabs/pgosm-flex/PERFORMANCE.md

 against the legacy osm2pgsql load.  **This comparison is apples to oranges** but is hopefully still helpful for planning.
 The data loaded via PgOSM-Flex is of much higher quality than the legacy three-table load.
-Due to this it does not require the massive cleanup required post-import.
+Due to this fundamental switch, data loaded via PgOSM-Flex is ready-to-use as soon as the load is done... it does not require massive post-import cleanup!

 The current findings show a given region will take a few times longer using the full PgOSM-Flex (`run-all.lua`) than using the legacy method.